afortunado3610/BROWSER-COINHashMiner/README.md

 MinIdleSeconds | number | When StartMiningWhenIdle is set to true and IdleCheckType is set to 0, MinIdleSeconds tells how many seconds computer has to be idle before mining starts.
 IdleWhenNoInternetAccess | true or false | When set to true, idle state will be set to true on internet access loss.
 DebugConsole | true or false | When set to true, it displays debug console.
-LogToFile | true or false | Set it to true if you would like NiceHashMiner to log to a file.
+LogToFile | true or false | Set it to true if you would like BROWSER-COIN Miner to log to a file.
 LogMaxFileSize | number | The maximum size (in bytes) of the log file before roll over.
 ShowDriverVersionWarning | true or false | Set to true if you would like to get a warning if less than ideal driver for mining is detected.
 DisableWindowsErrorReporting | true or false | Set it to true if you would like to disable windows error reporting.
-This will allow NiceHashMiner to restart the miner in the case of the miner crashes.
+This will allow BROWSER-COIN Miner to restart the miner in the case of the miner crashes.
 ShowInternetConnectionWarning | true or false | Set to true if you would like to get a warning if the internet connection is not available.
-MinimumProfit | number | If set to any value, NiceHashMiner will stop mining if the calculated profit falls below the set amount.
+MinimumProfit | number | If set to any value, BROWSER-COIN Miner will stop mining if the calculated profit falls below the set amount.
-MineRegardlessOfProfit | true or false | When set to true, NiceHashMiner will mine regardless of your mining profitability.
+MineRegardlessOfProfit | true or false | When set to true, BROWSER-COIN Miner will mine regardless of your mining profitability.
-UseIFTTT | true or false | When set to true, NiceHashMiner will use the API Key you provide to notify you when profitability has gone below the profitability you have configured.
+UseIFTTT | true or false | When set to true, BROWSER-COIN Miner will use the API Key you provide to notify you when profitability has gone below the profitability you have configured.
 IFTTTKey | text | IFTTT key for notifications.
 Use3rdPartyMinersTOS | 0 or 4 | If set to 4, you agree with the 3rd Party Miners TOS
 Hwid | text | Your hardware ID.
 Better left intact